GuillaumeMCK/GhostYgg/README.md

 $ GhostYgg file1.torrent file2.torrent ... [options]
 ```

-> **Note**: Dragging and dropping torrent files onto the executable is supported only on Windows for now.

 ### Options:

-- `-output`: Specifies the download directory.
+- `-o`: Specifies the download directory.
 - `-help`: Displays the help message.

 If no download directory is specified using the `-o` flag, the tool will use the default download folder of your